Master of Philosophy - Architecture, Building and Planning

 A separate application is not required for Graduate research scholarships.
 For other Faculty scholarships Expression of Interest may be required.
 If you wish to apply for other University scholarships, such as the Fay Marles or Human Rights Scholarships, you will need to add these to your application.
 You can search for scholarships here: https://scholarships.unimelb.edu.au/

 4. Prepare documentation

 You will be asked to submit the following documents with your online application:

 - Academic results and proof of graduation

-Include scanned copies of official transcripts from every higher education institution you have attended, together with a grading scale used by the University (faculty/department) where you completed your 4-year Bachelor (Hons) degree and/or Master degree.
+Include scanned copies of official transcripts from every higher education institution you have attended, together with a grading scale used by the University (faculty/department) where you completed your 4-year bachelor (Hons) degree and/or masters degree.
+The transcripts should include the numeric grades received.
+Any transcript not in English should be accompanied by a translation.
 If there is no proof of graduation on your transcript you must include a copy of the graduation certificate with your application.

 - Evidence of research experience

 Applicants are required to have conducted a research project equivalent to 25% of a year’s full-time study at fourth year honours or master level.
 Applicant’s transcripts must clearly show when the 25% research project was completed.
 If this is not clear from the transcript a letter from the University/supervisor should be attached as evidence.

 A current CV outlining work experience relevant to your proposed field of research, prior research background and details of any research publications.
 Sample format for the required CV.

 Applicants for graduate research programs must include a research proposal.
 The proposal should be two to three pages (1,500-2,000 words) in length and address the following: